pm6422/luix-rpc/README.md

 ```

 You can also fully dockerize your application and all the services that it depends on.
-To achieve this, first build docker images of all your applications by running:
+To achieve this, first build docker images of all your applications by running and push them to docker registry:

 ```
 ./mvnw package -DskipTests -DskipJib=false